plopd/navigation/README.md

 ## Getting Started

-0. Clone the repository
+0. Clone the repository.

-1. Create (and activate) a new environment with Python 3.6.
+1. Create and activate a new environment with Python 3.6.

 	- __Linux__ or __Mac__:
 	```bash